indeedeng/iwf/gen/iwfidl/docs/Context.md

 ### NewContext

-`func NewContext(workflowId string, workflowRunId string, workflowStartedTimestamp int64, stateExecutionId string, ) *Context`
+`func NewContext(workflowId string, workflowRunId string, workflowStartedTimestamp int64, ) *Context`

 NewContext instantiates a new Context object
 This constructor will assign default values to properties that have it defined,